kenglwo/sa-assignment2/README.md

    The report should be sorted according the descending order of suspicious scores.
    If multiple statements have the same scores, please sort them according to the alphabetical order of method signature and statement.
    The method signature could be obtained using Soot API [getMethod()](https://www.sable.mcgill.ca/soot/doc/soot/Body.html#getMethod()).
-   The ranking of suspicious score $a$ should be computed  as $\frac{N+M+1}{2}$, where N is the number of statements whose suspicious scores are higher than $a$ and M is the number of statements whose suspicious scores are higher than or equal to $a$.
-For example, if a sequence of suspicious scores is (0.9, 0.8, 0.8, 0.8, 0.8, 0.7) their rankings are (1, 3, 3, 3, 3, 5), respectively.
 3. The reports of the faults found and fixed by you.
    For each fault, you should create a `.txt` file and name it in the format `fault_[line-number].txt`, where `line-number` is the line number of the fault.
    In each text file, please